Kristin Cast: House of Night series (2007–2014)

 In 2007, the House of Night series began with the publishing of its first book, Marked.
-It was created by Kristin and her mother, P. C. Cast, with Kristin beginning when she was 19-years-old.
+It was created by Kristin and her mother, P. C. Cast, with Kristin beginning when she was 19 years old.
 Kristin was an editor for the series.
-The last book of the series was Redeemed, published in 2014.
+The last book of the series, Redeemed was published in 2014.

 Reception

 The first book, Marked, was criticized for its overreliance on teen slang by Publishers Weekly, who also noted that it may appeal to teenagers.

 The ninth book, Destined, published by St. Martin's Press in 2011, was criticized for its "cringeworthy" dialogue by Kirkus Reviews, though ultimately deemed not disappointing for fans of the series.

-The tenth book, Hidden, published by St. Martin's Press in 2012, was #10 on the Publishers Weekly Bestseller list in 2012, with ~27,000 units sold.
+The tenth book, Hidden, published by St. Martin's Press in 2012, was #10 on the Publishers Weekly bestseller list in 2012, with ~27,000 units sold.

 The twelfth and final book, Redeemed, was praised by Kirkus Reviews for its consistent theme throughout the series and said to be expected to resonate with fans "one last time."